claritylab/lucida/lucida/speechrecognition/kaldi_asr/README.md

 in which case it acts as its client, but it can also run and be tested independently.

-This directory contains two sub-directories:
+This directory contains three sub-directories:

 ```
 kaldi/